 I have always regarded my elfin-like ability to land on my feet as something that could appear in my epitaph: “No nimbler a man was there than Greg Thomas.”
 More accurate, it turns out, would be, “Awkward and ignorant, he was at his best on solid ground.”
-The painful truth is, as I age, I am less man, more Humpty Dumpty.
+The painful truth is, as I age, I am less man, and more Humpty Dumpty.

 My broken teeth didn’t care that I once performed a dance routine on stilts.
 The co-op student mopping up my blood rolled his eyes at my claims of juggling on a unicycle and mastering the slack rope decades before the hipsters.
-The paramedics were skeptical of my ability to tie my own shoes let alone ride a bike when they arrived for the “old guy that ate it large on the intermediate jump line.”
+The paramedics were skeptical of my ability to tie my own shoes, let alone ride a bike when they arrived for the “old guy that ate it large on the intermediate jump line.”

-Now, I didn’t hear anybody say that but somebody probably did.
-And if they didn’t they should have because that is exactly what the old guy did.
+Now, I didn’t hear anybody say that, but somebody probably did.
+And if they didn’t, they should have because that is exactly what the old guy did.
 Ate it.
 Large.

 The next morning, the most damaged part of the man staring back at me in the mirror was his pride.
 I had done this to myself; playing the inept dad stereotype to the hilt.
 Hurting myself in a ridiculous fashion to an audience of adolescents snapchatting my demise.

-And now here I was, in my shitty little bathroom, in my shitty little house confronted by my shitty best before date writ large across my swollen lips.
+And now here I was, in my shitty little bathroom, in my shitty little house confronted by my shitty best before date written large across my swollen lips.
 I was staring into the truth: the undeniable, the grotesque.
 I was old.

 Defeated, embarrassed, mouth involuntarily agape, I addressed the severity of what had happened.
 I could have just as easily broken my jaw, chomped off my tongue, or ended up a VICE headline: Sad Dad Paralyzed Trying Too Hard.
 But worst of all, it happened in front of my son.